Article last updated August 3rd, 2022

 As a Confluence App, Meetical Meetings, is a simple yet powerful Meeting Management tool.
 Sometimes we just say “Meetical” to refer to the App, but it’s also the name of our company.
 Also, we like to say “You’re meetical!”, when you are especially good at meeting management or you have just done something remarkable.
 Will meetical one day end up in the dictionary like Google? ;)

 Can I share Confluence Meeting Notes with external collaborators?

-The easiest option is the PDF export which you can use to export pages and send them via mail to external parties.
-Not an ideal solution.
+The easiest option is to export the pages as a PDF and send them via email to external parties.
+Not an ideal solution, we know.

-The best option would probably be to ask your Confluence Admin to onboard those people as regular users and give them access to that page or space.
-That way external people could inline comment and even contribute to the meeting page.
-For Confluence Premium there is an amazing Guest Account for Confluence feature coming up (early access only).
-Looks like in the future we’ll get full blown Guest accounts as native feature, hopefully also for the Standard version.
+The best option would probably be to ask your Confluence admin to onboard these people as regular users and give them access to that page or space.
+That way external parties can inline comment and even contribute to the meeting page.
+For Confluence Premium there is an amazing Guest Account feature coming up (early access only).
+In the future, we might get full-fledged guest accounts feature, hopefully also for the Standard version.

-Another option is to use the public page link feature which allows you to share the page externally.
-However this is currently quite limited: First, External people can only view and not edit pages.
-Second, external people don’t see any inline comments and third, only a few standard macros are supported and will show up.
-Diagrams and other 3rd party macros from Apps will not show up for external users!
-Additionally, this approach only works if no restrictions are set on the page (since public links are turned off, if you set explicit permissions on pages)
+Another option is to use the public page link feature which allows you to share the page with people who are not part of the meeting or organisation.
+However, this is currently quite limited.
+First, external parties can only view and not edit pages.
+Second, they don’t see any inline comments, and third, only a few standard macros are supported and will show up.
+This means diagrams and other third-party macros from apps don’t show up for external users!
+Additionally, this approach only works when no restrictions are set on the page.

 We’ll now have a look at the two default meeting templates which come with Confluence and see how to use them.